LuisMoncayo/ParameterEstimationJohnsonUnbounded/README.md

-# Parameter Estimation of Johson Unbounded Distribution
+# Parameter Estimation of Johnson Unbounded Distribution
 Empirical Comparison of Several Methods for Parameter Estimation of a Johnson Unbounded Distribution